talosdigital/u-css/src/009-fonts-icons/README.md

 1. Change the Inheritance font for raleway thin with, verdana, arial, sans-serif.
 2. The first letter in all the simple text should be bold.
-3. Remove the second test at the blue container and create an input with a find in page icon ([Material][6]).
+3. Remove the second test in the blue container and create an input with a find in page icon ([Material][6]).
 4. Add 3 icons to the right between the title and the first text ([Font Awesome][5]).
-4. Remove the third test at the white container and create a button with fingerprint icon ([Material][6]).
+4. Remove the third test in the white container and create a button with fingerprint icon ([Material][6]).
 5. On the yellow container the pair items should use ‘pt’ and have a text after saying “using ‘pt’ “
 6. On the yellow container the odd items except the first one should be raleway normal, use ‘em’ and have a text after saying “using ‘em’ ”.